top of page

 Engineering and crafting the Brooklyn Bridge was a herculean task.
 Building began in 1869.
 However, Mr. John Roebling - the designer of the bridge - was injured on site only a few days into building.
 Unfortunately, he contracted tetanus which caused an extremely rapid decline; he died just 30 days later.
 So at this time in society, who would take over for a father?
 His son.
 Washington Roebling stepped in as Chief Engineer.
 Three years later, another unfortunate illness fell upon the family.
 Washington became physically incapacitated from "the bends" but remained cognitively intact.** Enter his wife, Emily.

-Remember, beyond the general miracle this bridge’s execution was, this woman achieved it after losing her Father-in-law quickly and watching her husband fall very ill.
-Resilience and perseverance are personified in this womanAt first, she began as a secretary and shortly moved on to negotiating contracts and liaisoning with the board of trustees.
+Remember, beyond the general miracle this bridge’s execution was, this woman achieved it after losing her father-in-law quickly and watching her husband fall very ill.
+Resilience and perseverance are personified in this womanAt first, she began as a secretary and shortly moved on to negotiating contracts and liaising with the board of trustees.
 She oversaw 11 years of the 14-year construction, as her husband watched and advised from their Brooklyn Heights window.

 And no one told me about this story before a drunk man on my TV?!
 Ugh.